 7. Offer Recommendations

-A great way to personalize your direct mail marketing campaign is to tell customers about other products or services they may have an interest in.
+A great way to use variable data personalization in your direct mail marketing campaign is to tell customers about other products or services they may have an interest in.
 Look at Amazon as an example.
 They’re well known for offering recommendations based on buying history.
 For instance, customers who bought the same product as you also purchased certain other related items.
 You can recommend that they might be interested in these same products, too.

 8. Include QR Codes and Personalized Landing Pages (PURLs)